Snowflake-Labs/sfquickstarts/site/sfguides/src/image_recognition_snowpark_pytorch_streamlit_openai/image_recognition_snowpark_pytorch_streamlit_openai.md

 ### What is PyTorch?

 It is one of the most popular [open source](https://github.com/pytorch/pytorch) machine learning frameworks that also happens to be pre-installed and available for developers to use in Snowpark via [Snowflake Anaconda](https://snowpark-python-packages.streamlit.app/) channel.
-This means that you (the developers) can load pre-trained PyTorch models in Snowpark for Python without having to manually install it and worrying about managing all its dependencies as well.
+This means that you can load pre-trained PyTorch models in Snowpark for Python without having to manually install the library and manage all its dependencies.

 ### OpenAI and DALL-E 2